highlordmike/-michalis-Portfolio-1-Code-Institute/README.md

 - HTML
   - No errors were returned when passing through the official [W3C validator]

+## Deployment
+- The site was deployed to GitHub pages.
+- - In the GitHub repository, navigate to the Settings tab
+  - From the source section drop-down menu, select the Master Branch

+  -
 ##### HTML for me.

 HTML has been a delightful surprise for me!
 I was first intimidated by its complexities, but as I dug deeper and began playing, I realized its actual nature—simple, intuitive, and simply exhilarating!
 HTML's fundamental structure and readability impressed me much.